haleyyy2001/4115-hw4/README.md

 - Instrument set to Piano; BPM set to 180.
 - Print AST for header and `play` block if enabled.
 - Generate `program5.mid` reflecting repeated notes at brisk tempo.
+- Program4 and Program5 both play the same melody, Twinkle Twinkle Little Star.
+In Program4, every note is explicitly written out, while in Program5, the melody is structured using the repeat function to reduce redundancy.
+The generated MIDI files from both programs play the same melody but differ in terms of instrumentation and BPM (beats per minute).

 ---